ricbra/dotfiles/README.md

 * My Git config;
 * And some other useful dotfiles.

-Its just a stripped down version of [William Durand's dotfiles.](git@github.com:willdurand/dotfiles.git).
+Its just a stripped down version of [William Durand dotfiles](git@github.com:willdurand/dotfiles.git).
 Thank you William for you excellent work :).

 Installation